 Ann Arbor, Mich., June 6, 2018 -– A new School of Dentistry program that immerses graduate students in regenerative dentistry research is accepting applications for its first cohort of students who will enroll this fall.

-The Dental Postgraduate Program in Regenerative Dentistry is one of only a few in the world for this specialty.
+The Dental Postgraduate Program in Regenerative Dentistry is one of only a few in the world for this area of study.
 The 12-month program is focused on biomaterials and tissue engineering applied to dental, oral and craniofacial tissue regeneration.
 Regenerative dentistry is an interdisciplinary field exploring how to repair or regenerate damaged tissues using biomaterials and cell technologies.

 The program is designed for graduates with doctoral and-or bachelor degrees in the biological sciences, including dentistry, pharmacy, medicine and veterinary medicine, or the physical sciences, such as engineering-related areas.